Azure/BatchSparkScoringPredictiveMaintenance/README.md

 ## Overview

 This scenario demonstrates batch scoring of a SPARK machine learning model on Azure Databricks.
-We use a predictive maintenance scenario where we classify machine sensor readings to classify a set of four machine components into healthy or unhealthy requiring maintenance states.
+We use a predictive maintenance scenario where we classify machine sensor readings to classify a set of four machine components into _healthy_ or _unhealthy requiring maintenance_ states.
 The resulting supervised multi-class classifier model scores batches of new observations through a regularly scheduled Azure Databricks notebook jobs.

-For this scenario, “Input Data” in the architecture diagram refers to a set of five simulated data sets related to realistic machine operating conditions.
 The solution uses methods from the PySpark MLlib machine learning library but the scoring process can be generalized to use any Python or R model hosted on Azure Databricks to make real-time predictions.

 For an in depth description of the scenario, we have documented the operations in each of the supplied Jupyter notebooks contained in the `./notebooks/` directory of this repository.